Vase rollout courtesy of Justin Kerr

 In my novel, Jaguar Rising, one of the four trials given to the protagonist by his guide is the capture — not the killing— of a deer.
 He had to do it alone and with only a weapon or device that he would make.
 And he can’t return home until this is accomplished.

 Part of the ritual for male initiates, was having their father cut a white bead from their hair, worn as a sign of adolescence.
 For females, it was cutting loose a white shell that hung from the front of their waist-cord.
-With these cut, initiates were welcomed as men and women of the caah, “community.”
+With it cut, initiates were welcomed as men and women of the caah, “community.”

-Initiation Trial One: To Capture A Deer
+Initiation Trial One: Capture A Deer

 Excerpt From Jaguar Rising (p.100)